Why you need to visit Cannaregio sestieri in Venice

 The best things to do in Cannaregio Venice

-There are many reasons to visit Venice and there is a magic about this city that keeps drawing me back.
-If I was to return again I would certainly spend more time exploring every nook of Cannaregio, so without further ado let me show you the best things to do in this Venetian neighbourhood.
+There are many reasons to visit Venice and there is a magic about this city that keeps drawing us back.
+If we were to return again we would certainly spend more time exploring every nook of Cannaregio, so without further ado let us show you the best things to do in this Venetian neighbourhood.

 Go souvenir shopping on Strada Nuova